Also known as:

 80% of your knowledge is used 20% of the time.

-80% of sales are produce by 20% of a company's products or services.
+80% of sales are produced by 20% of a company's products or services.

 80% of rapid promotions are available in 20% of companies.

-80% of value perceived by customers relates to 20% of what an organization does.
+80% of customers' perceived value relates to 20% of an organization's work.

 80% of the wealth is owned by 20% of the population.